 Seasonal tropical storms.

-There is also the Italy Golden Visa, which comes with several perks, such as freedom of movement within the European Union, no residency requirements, and the opportunity to live and work in one of the best European countries.
+The Golden Visa offers residency by investment, which grants freedom of movement within the European Union, no residency requirements, and the chance to live and work in one of Europe’s most beautiful countries.
+Additionally, English is understood mostly in cities and tourist areas.

 Cost of living